 It’s an age-old question – how long do I cook pork chops to make sure they’re safe to eat?
 Can I still keeping a tender, buttery texture I want without overcooking?
-When it comes to cooking pork, there’s a fine line between perfect doneness and the consistency of tack leather (which, sadly, seems to be a rite of passage for home cooks).
+When it comes to cooking pork, there’s a fine line between perfect doneness and the consistency of tack leather (which, sadly, seems to be a rite of passage for home cooks, like learning how to make homemade pasta.

 I get a lot of questions when people read my pan to oven baked pork chop recipe.
 It’s not hard at all to learn to cook perfect pork chops with your natural instincts.
 And if all else fails, cheat!
 If you really want to ‘know how long do I cook pork chops,’ I have a recipe below that will tell you exactly how long to cook your pork chops, and you can print it out to keep handy.